vmware-tanzu/cartographer/rfc/rfc-0014-change-tracking.md

 Implement a change tracking feature to make it possible for clients to track input data as it traverses through the supply chain.
 Motivation
 Context
-At the core of the architecture of cartographer is the concept that a supply chain is the orchestration of objects and their controllers.
+At the core of the architecture of cartographer is the concept that a supply chain is the choreography of objects and their controllers.

 A supply chain, as the name suggests, chains together a set of objects defining how the (status) fields of one object feeds into the spec (and sometimes data) fields of another.
 Thus creating an ordered chain of interacting objects.
 Because controllers continuously reconcile their objects towards a desired state.
 A supply chain is, therefore, able to choreograph an otherwise set of independent objects (and their controllers).